Skip to content

 Absolutely—most Qwen 2.5 variants drop under Apache 2.0, freeing devs to tweak, fork, and deploy without restrictions.
 It’s a game-changer for teams building custom AI stacks.

-Claude 4.5 handles roughly 200K tokens, letting it chew through massive codebases or reports in one go.
+A: Claude 4.5 handles a large context window, letting it chew through massive codebases or reports in one go.
 Perfect for deep dives without losing the plot.

-Select Qwen 2.5 editions stretch to 1M tokens via clever training tricks and optimized inference.
+A: Select Qwen 2.5 editions support extended context via optimized inference.
 Ideal for epic documents or marathon code reviews.

 Qwen 2.5 and Claude 4.5 are not competing for the same crown.